lesovsky/pgcenter/README.md

 - see [docs](./doc/development.md) about how to deploy environment for local development.

 #### Known issues
-pgCenter is beta software, thus in some circumstances, segfaults and panics may occur.
+pgCenter is quite stable software, but not all functionality is covered by tests and in some circumstances, errors or panics may occur.
 When panics occur please do let me know - this helps me in making necessary changes and improve this software.
 To make sure that I can reproduce an issue you’ve been having and can address it accordingly please follow these steps:

 - build pgCenter from the master branch and try to reproduce the bug/crash.
-- create an [issue](https://github.com/lesovsky/pgcenter/issues) and include clear instructions on how the bug could be reproduced.
+- create an [issue](https://github.com/lesovsky/pgcenter/issues) using issue template and follow recommendations described in the template.
-- also, please list the information about your operating system, its release version and version of Postgres.

 #### Thanks
 - Thank you for using pgCenter!